 These assessments, totaling about $2.5 million annually, fund the American Lamb Board, which runs the industry’s research and promotion activities under AMS oversight.
 USDA-certified organizations nominate and the Secretary of Agriculture approves the13 Board members.

 In 2002, AMS issued the Lamb Promotion, Research, and Information Order, which created the program under the authority of the Commodity Promotion, Research, and Information Act of 1996 (pdf).
+In 2018, the Order was amended to remove obsolete references.

 The 13-member Board is comprised of representatives from two geographical regions: One is the area east of the Mississippi River, and the other is the area west of the Mississippi River.
 The Board is composed of: